 Color changes beyond the expected faint copper tint (for GHK-Cu) are a red flag.
 Yellowing, browning, or any color the fresh solution did not have usually indicates oxidation.
 This is most common in solutions stored in clear vials under light exposure for extended periods.

 One legitimate visual gray zone: some peptides reconstituted at high concentrations show a faint haze that clears on gentle warming to room temperature.
-This is concentration-dependent reversible aggregation, not permanent damage.
+That is loose, reversible clumping driven by concentration, not permanent damage.
 If the solution clears within a few minutes at room temperature and shows no particulates, it is generally usable.
 If the haze persists or particles remain, discard it.

 For the full guide on sourcing and quality verification, including what a Certificate of Analysis should show, see our injection hygiene guide.
 For how route of administration changes bioavailability independent of reconstitution quality, see our analysis of BPC-157 oral vs injectable delivery.